leafo/lapis/docs/getting_started.md

 ### `lapis` Command Line Tool

-Lapis comes with a command line tool to help you create new projects and start your server.
+Lapis comes with a command line tool to help you create new projects and start the server.
 To see what Lapis can do, run in your shell:

 ```bash